FrostEvil/Industrial-Modbus-MQTT-Gateway-/README.md

 ## STM32 Modbus↔MQTT Gateway

 The core of the project.
-Runs on an STM32F401 (Nucleo-64 form factor), clocked at 84 MHz, on FreeRTOS v10.3.1 with **fully static allocation** — no heap fragmentation risk, every task/queue/semaphore's memory footprint is known at compile time.
+Runs on an STM32F401 (Nucleo-64 form factor), clocked at 84 MHz, on FreeRTOS v10.3.1, with every task, queue, and semaphore statically allocated at compile time.

 ### Responsibilities